bramstein/hypher/README.md

     npm install hypher hyphenation.en-us

-You can then use it in your program by creating an instance of `Hypher` and giving it a language object and (optionally) an options object:
+You can then use it in your program by creating an instance of `Hypher` and giving it a language object:

     var Hypher = require('hypher'),
         english = require('hyphenation.en-us'),